 Always be testing.
 That might sound cliché, but it’s particularly important to test your email marketing content.

 For click-through rate testing, you will need to focus on the content itself, since it is based on people who have already opened your email.
-Your email software has built-in features to allow you to send part of your list version A and another part version B. You may even be able to let it choose a winner from a small batch before sending to the rest of your list.
+Your email software has built-in features to allow you to send part of your list version A and another part version B. You may even be able to let it choose a winner from a small batch before sending it to the rest of your list.

 Remember to test one item at a time to have clear results.

 What can you A/B test?
 You can try:

 - Email length

 - Copy formatting

 8. Send at the Right Time